psyflo/bruehlmann.io/content/authors/admin/_index.md

 - Visitors
 ---

-Florian's research uses self-reported and behavioral data to examine how digital technologies affect users and how user's experiences with technology can be improved.
-He uses a mix of innovative, rigorous statistical methodology and qualitative research to shed new light on the challenge of understanding and quantifying user's experiences.
+Florian's research uses self-reported and behavioral data to examine how digital technologies affect users and how users' experiences with technology can be improved.
+He uses a mix of innovative, rigorous statistical methodology and qualitative research to shed new light on the challenge of understanding and quantifying users' experiences.
 He also advocates a broader introduction of Open Science and Reproducible Science.

 Florian is a PostDoc and the Head of the Human-Computer Interaction research group (mmi-basel.ch) at the Faculty for Psychology, University of Basel.